 Associate Lecturer in History of Art at Birkbeck College, specialising in 16th-century Italian art and architecture.
 He studied at the Courtauld and Birkbeck College, University of London and lived in Rome for several years.
 He has written articles for Arte Veneta, Burlington Magazine and the Journal of the Warburg & Courtauld Institutes.

 Two sharing: £2,660 or £2,490 without flights.
 Single occupancy: £3,050 or £2,880 without flights.

 Flights (Euro Traveller) with British Airways (Airbus 319); travel by private coach and first-class rail; hotel accommodation as described below; breakfasts; 1 lunch & 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Hotel Tiferno, Città di Castello: a central 4-star hotel, renovated respecting the original architecture; a successful blend of old and new, with helpful staff.
 Hotel Santa Maria Novella, Florence: a delightful 4-star hotel in a very central location.
-Rosa Grand Hotel, Milan: a smart 4-star hotel excellently located directly behind the Duomo.
-Rooms are well appointed in a clean, modern style.
+Hotel De La Ville, Milan: a 4-star Belle Epoque style hotel excellently located 50 metres from the Duomo.
 Single rooms throughout are doubles for sole use.

 The tour involves a lot of walking in the town centres where vehicular access is restricted, and should not be attempted by anyone who has difficulty with everyday walking and stair-climbing.
 There is a lot of walking over unevenly paved ground.
 Fitness is essential.
 Some days involve a lot of driving.
 Average distance by coach per day: 62 miles.